Defining Wind - What It Is And Its Impact On Local And Global Weather

 Conclusion

-This article highlighted exactly what wind is, how it is formed, the different types of winds that exist throughout the world, and its impact on the weather.
+This article highlighted exactly what wind is, how it is formed, the different types of winds that exist throughout the world, and their impact on the weather.

-If you take one thing away from this article, it's that the wind is essential for all life on earth.
-It brings the rain the land needs to produce crops and fill dams, blows away dangerous weather, clean smog-filled air, and even cool humans/animals down during the heat.
+If you take one thing away from this article, it’s that the wind is essential for all life on Earth.
+It brings the rain the land needs to produce crops and fill dams, blows away dangerous weather, cleans smog-filled air, and even cool humans/animals down during the heat.

 So, next time you get irritated by a gusty wind making your day in the outdoors unpleasant, think of the bigger picture, and you may just feel better about this small inconvenience.